 A diamond is distinguished by its natural characteristics present on its surface (blemishes) or within the stone (inclusions).
 The clarity is judged by the number, size, and types of these features and is designated using a scale that runs from FL, defined as flawless, to I3, defined as inclusions visible with the naked eye.
 A flawless diamond is rare, comprising .001% of world diamond production.

-The unit of measure used for the weight of a diamond is the carat.
-One carat is equivalent to 200 milligrams, about the same weight as a paperclip.
-While the carat weight affects the overall size of the diamond; however, the dimensions (described in millimeters) will fluctuate among different diamond shapes of the same carat weight.
+A carat is a unit of weight, not surface area, used to measure gemstone size.
+One carat is equal to 200 milligrams, about the same weight as a paperclip.
+While the carat weight affects the surface area of a diamond, the dimensions (described in millimeters) will fluctuate noticeably among different diamond shapes and cuts of the same carat weight.

 When comparing two diamonds, please note that just because one is twice the carat weight of another does not mean that its surface area will appear to be twice the size.
 This is because the depth of the diamond increases proportionally to surface area as carat weight increases.
-Additionally, a larger carat diamond with a poor cut can appear smaller than a lesser carat diamond with a better cut.
+Additionally, a larger carat diamond with a poor cut can appear smaller than a smaller carat diamond with a better cut.